 Southwest Coast

-Issued 8:00 PM NST 02 March 2021'Storm' force winds of 48 to 63 knots are occurring or expected to occur in this marine area.
+Issued 8:00 PM NST 14 November 2025'Gale' force winds of 34 to 47 knots are occurring or expected to occur in this marine area.
+Watch for updated statements.
 Please refer to the latest marine forecasts for further details and continue to monitor the situation through Canadian Coast Guard radio or Weatheradio stations.

 Synopsis